azman0101/WordPress-Plugin-Boilerplate/README.md

 ### What About Other Features?

-The previous version of the WordPress Plugin Boilerplate included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).
+The previous version of the Update Comparison Plugin included support for a number of different projects such as the [GitHub Updater](https://github.com/afragen/github-updater).

 These tools are not part of the core of this Boilerplate, as I see them as being additions, forks, or other contributions to the Boilerplate.